aminkamaldev/SuiviPlandeProduction/README.md

 # SuiviPlanProduction
 This application was generated using JHipster 4.0.3, you can find documentation and help at [https://jhipster.github.io/documentation-archive/v4.0.3](https://jhipster.github.io/documentation-archive/v4.0.3).

+## Quickstart

+To run the application

+mvn spring-boot:run

 ## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: